 On Earth Day, President Biden issued an executive order that directs federal agencies to inventory and protect mature and old-growth forests on federal public lands.
 He gets it.

-It’s time President Biden took the next step with an executive order to exclusively protect all the nation’s public forests, young, mature and old-growth forests.
+It’s time President Biden took the next step with an executive order to protect all the nation’s public forests, including young, mature, and old-growth forests.
 The lungs of the planet need all forests to inhale more carbon dioxide while we release less.

 The logging of private lands and the cutting of plantation forests will continue.
-This is even more reason to protect public lands to provide the much-needed services of clean water, slow climate change, enact greater diversity of wildlife, and more Thoreauvian forest walks for everyone.
+This is even more reason to protect public lands to provide the much-needed clean water services, slow climate change, enact greater diversity of wildlife, and more Thoreauvian forest walks for everyone.